-Navigate to the Image Manager by clicking the “Images” link in the top navigation bar of the Dashboard.
+Navigate to Image Manager by clicking the “Images” link in the top navigation bar of the Dashboard.
 If you don’t have an “Images” link or if you get an error message, you may not have Image Manager enabled for your account.
 Contact us if you would like to enable this premium feature for your account.

 Note: The Image Manager is a premium feature and may not be enabled for all accounts.
 Contact Support or your Account Manager to find out more.